ACIM Lesson 109

 If it feels natural, you might let this idea continue beyond the words.

-Two musical reflections accompany this lesson—
+One musical reflection accompanies this lesson—

-each offering a different way of entering the same truth.
+it’s offering a different way of entering the same truth.

-One is a grounded chant, steady and spacious,
+A grounded chant, steady and spacious,

 like a quiet return within.